 Share content that makes you smile

-If you want to come across as approachable, positive and direct, GIFs are the perfect way to reply to your users on social media.
-If you ever run out of words or emojis, GIFs offer an excellent way to reply to any comment, post, or Tweet in a way that's eye level.
+If you want to come across as approachable, positive and direct, GIFs are the perfect way to reply to your followers.
+If you ever run out of words or emojis, GIFs offer an excellent way to reply to any comment, post or Tweet.

 How to make a GIF?

-Great news!
-You don’t have to be a tech wiz to create your own GIFs.
-You can quickly and easily learn how to make a GIF by uploading your images and videos to any of these online tools:
+You don’t have to be a tech wizard to create your own GIFs.
+Not only is it simple to make GIFs, but it can be a fun and creative outlet, too.
+You can quickly learn how to make a GIF by uploading your images and videos to any of these online tools:

 On the move?

-If you would like to make GIFs on your mobile device, we suggest Giphy Cam.
-This app, available for iPhone and Android, will allow you to record a GIF with your phone’s camera.
+If you’d like to make GIFs on your mobile device, we suggest Giphy Cam.
+This app, available for iPhone and web, will allow you to record a GIF with your phone’s camera.
 Once recorded, you can add effects, filters, stickers and text.

 Where to find GIFs?